 Tuition Assistance Families seeking tuition assistance must submit the online application to FACTS, (link available on the school website).
 This confidential form is processed by FACTS and a report is submitted to the principal regarding the determination for financial assistance in the subsequent year.
 A FACTS application must be filed each year for consideration for tuition assistance.
 In addition, the St. Theresa Financial Aid form, (link available on the school website) must also be submitted each year.
 After review of all applications and funds available, the Tuition Assistance Committee may allocate tuition assistance.
-The principal will inform parents/guardians, in writing, of the amount of tuition assistance granted and the subsequent payment amount and schedule.
-Determination of financial assistance is not reported until May of the current school year.
+The principal will inform parents/guardians, in writing, of the amount of tuition assistance is not reported until May of the current school year.
 Tuition assistance will be applied to tuition payments only.